admin-shell-io/aasx-package-explorer/src/Notes_V3.md

   THIS IS VERY DISAPPOINTING!!!
   => Remedy: Do an asset-id-match with every GlobalReference ..
 We're doing modeling and
      DO NOT CARE ABOUT OUTSIDE WORLD!!

+* Difficult to handle mixed (de-) serializations.
+CLARIFY WITH AAS CORE teal.
+  Currently, AdaptiveAasIClassConverter is being used.

 ## Feature Requests to AAS core